Topics, R

 Riemann-Roch Theorem

-* Relationships: Can be considered as a special case of the Atiyah-Singer index theorem.
+* Relationships: It can be considered as a special case of the Atiyah-Singer index theorem.

 Riemannian Connection > see affine connection.